 vegetable & fruit garden

 Both children and adults use our veg beds to learn how to grow and tend a variety of tasty veg.
-The Imagine project created some smart raised veg beds for us which sit alongside our fruit trees.
 The produce from the acre is enjoyed by the volunteers and gifted to the local community.
 Our greenhouse allow us to cultivate the vegetables during the spring and to grow chillies and cucumbers in the summer.

 the pond